ow2-proactive/catalog-client/docs/BucketControllerApi.md

 BucketControllerApi apiInstance = new BucketControllerApi();
 String sessionID = "sessionID_example"; // String | sessionID
-String owner = "owner_example"; // String | The name of the user who owns the Bucket String kind = "kind_example"; // String | The kind of objects that buckets must contain String contentType = "contentType_example"; // String | The Content-Type of objects that buckets must contain String objectName = "objectName_example"; // String | The name of objects that buckets must contain try {
+String owner = "owner_example"; // String | The name of the user who owns the Bucket String kind = "kind_example"; // String | The kind(s) of objects that buckets must contain.
+Multiple kinds can be specified using comma separators
+String contentType = "contentType_example"; // String | The Content-Type of objects that buckets must contain String objectName = "objectName_example"; // String | The name of objects that buckets must contain try {